Nursing Transfer Process

 - The courses you have taken prior to Roberts will determine the length of time it takes you to graduate in our bachelor's program with a major in nursing.

-Upon acceptance, the Office of Financial Aid will complete an award letter once we have received your FAFSA.
-The award letter will outline:
+Upon acceptance, the Office of Financial Aid will complete an offer letter once we have received your FAFSA.
+The offer letter will outline:

 - Federal Loans